homer0/jimpex/README.md

 #### Controllers with services

-If for some reason, your controller needs to register a service that the rest of the container needs to have access to, and you plan to do it on the `controller`/`controllerCreator` callback, you could end up messing with the _lazyness_ of the container: If a middleware or another controller tries to access the service and the controller that registers it is mounted after it, it will get an error as the service _doesn't exist yet_.
+If for some reason, your controller needs to register a service that the rest of the container needs to have access to, and you plan to do it on the `controller`/`controllerCreator` callback, you could end up messing with the _laziness_ of the container: If a middleware or another controller tries to access the service and the controller that registers it is mounted after it, it will get an error as the service _doesn't exist yet_.

 A way to solve this issue would be with a `provider`/`providerCreator`, mounting the controller: